codyde/kubecon-minilab-velero/README.md

 ```

-Leveraging an secondary browser window, navigate to the FQDN you pulled down earlier.
+Leveraging a secondary browser window, navigate to the FQDN you pulled down earlier.
 You should see our application deployed successfully!
-If you append :9000 to the end of the URL, you should see the MinIO UI.
+If you append :9000 to the end of the URL, you should see the MinIO UI (which has a dedicated tab in Strigo).

-We now need to configure the AWS CLI we installed previously
+We now need to configure the AWS CLI.

 ```bash
 aws configure